Chaeri-Heav3n/CTA-Emails/README.md

 # Call To Action Emails

-Every email needs a goal.
-The CTA is the email element that asks your subcribers to complete an action based on what the email campaign is for.
-Ideally, there should only be one goal per email.
+Every email should be created with a goal in mind.
+A call to action is the element that is added to an email (usually a button) that allows subscribers to take a specific action.

+Ideally, there should be one kind of action per email.
+Otherwise, you run the risk of confusing the customer or making the email too complicated.
+A subscriber should be able to take a quick glance at the email and immediately understand what it is for.

 ## #1. noodles.html